 International Awareness Day: 14th June

-On 14th June 2020, campaigners all over the world united for animals in the fifth annual Ban Live Exports: International Awareness Day.
+On 14th June 2023, campaigners around the world will unite for the eighth annual Ban Live Exports: International Awareness Day.
 Will you join us and call for an end to this cruel trade?